dtiesling/flask-muck/docs/docs/escape_hatches.md

 # Escape Hatches

-Flask-Muck is not intended to handle 100% of your API endpoints.
-It does one job and does it well, creating standard CRUD endpoints.
-Inevitably you will need to step out of Flask-Muck's logic for more specific or targeted endpoints.
-Flask-Muck is designed to be mixed and matched with any other Flask method-based or class-based views.
+Flask-Muck is designed to handle standard CRUD endpoints efficiently, but it's not intended to cover 100% of your API needs.
+Inevitably, you'll require more specific or targeted endpoints.
+Flask-Muck is flexible, allowing integration with other Flask method-based or class-based views.

-This chapter covers the various "escape hatches" that allow you to step outside Flask-Muck's logic and add your own custom endpoints to the API or change the internals of how Flask-Muck handles operations.
+This chapter covers various "escape hatches" that enable you to step outside Flask-Muck's logic, adding custom endpoints to your API or altering Flask-Muck's internal operations.

-## Using `allowed_methods` settings to omit endpoint(s).
+## Using `allowed_methods` Settings to Omit Endpoint(s)

-The `allowed_methods` class variable allows you to omit endpoints from being added to your API by Flask-Muck.
-This is useful if you want to add your own custom endpoint for a specific HTTP method.
-A common example is an API whose create operation is very complex but the rest of the CRUD operations are simple.
+The `allowed_methods` class variable lets you omit certain endpoints from being added by Flask-Muck.
+This is useful if you wish to implement a custom endpoint for a specific HTTP method.
+A common scenario is an API with a complex creation operation, while the rest of the CRUD operations are straightforward.

 ```python
 blueprint = Blueprint("api", __name__, url_prefix="/api/")